cryptopp-modern/cryptopp-modern.com/content/docs/migration/from-cryptopp.md

 1. Most code works unchanged
 2. Update version parsing if needed
 3. Optionally adopt new features (BLAKE3, Argon2)
-4. Enjoy improved organization and active maintenance
+4. Enjoy improved organisation and active maintenance

 The effort is minimal, and the benefits are substantial.